Supported Research Programs

 Going through cancer treatment is difficult at any age.
 But because kids’ bodies are rapidly growing and developing while they undergo treatments such as chemotherapy and radiation, they are more susceptible to long-term side effects that can hinder physical, cognitive and emotional development.
 These impairments begin early in treatment and can cause physical limitations into adulthood.

 Many children with the most common childhood cancers are surviving their diseases.
 In 1960, only 10% of children survived acute lymphoblastic leukemia (ALL), the most common type of childhood cancer.
 Today, over 90% of children diagnosed with ALL are cured.

 With survival rates rising, emphasis in pediatric oncology research is being placed not only on the cure but also on improving the long-term function of pediatric cancer survivors.

-Dr. Laura Gilchrist has held a PTATC-endowed research position focused on this cause since it was established in 2007.
-Dr. Gilchrist and her team at Children’s Minnesota, including Lynn Tanner, PT, MPT, collaborate with staff at other hospitals to do research designed to improve physical functional outcomes.
-They investigate issues that may arise due to treatment—such as muscle weakness, balance impairment, ankle contractures and neuropathy — a weakness, numbness and/or pain in hands and feet caused by nerve damage, estimated to occur in 80 percent to 90 percent of pediatric patients with cancer.
+Lynn Tanner, PT and Dr. Laura Gilchrist - through Pine Tree’s support - have focused on this cause since 2004.
+Tanner, Dr. Gilchrist and the team at Children’s Minnesota collaborate with staff at other hospitals to do research designed to improve physical functional outcomes.
+They investigate issues that may arise due to treatment—such as muscle weakness, balance impairment, ankle contractures and neuropathy — a weakness, numbness and/or pain in hands and feet caused by nerve damage, estimated to occur in 80-90% of pediatric patients with cancer.

 One focus is determining which changes persist long-term and which are preventable.
 Many families accepted such deficits as “normal” during cancer treatment.
-However, Dr. Gilchrist and her team have uncovered a number of interventions, including embedding physical therapy activity into patients’ treatment plans, to bring fun, engaging activities that help patients lead an active lifestyle with their peers.
-This unique physical therapy program begun at Children’s Minnesota and has now been implemented at many children’s hospitals around the world.
+However, the cancer rehabilitation research team has uncovered a number of interventions, including embedding physical therapy activity into patients’ treatment plans, to bring fun, engaging activities that help patients lead an active lifestyle with their peers.

 Many children with the most common childhood cancers are surviving their diseases.
 In 1960, only 10% of children survived acute lymphoblastic leukemia (ALL), the most common type of childhood cancer.
 Today, over 90% of children diagnosed with ALL are cured.

 With survival rates rising, emphasis in pediatric oncology research is being placed not only on the cure but also on improving the long-term function of pediatric cancer survivors.

-Dr. Laura Gilchrist has held a PTATC-endowed research position focused on this cause since it was established in 2007.
-Dr. Gilchrist and her team at Children’s Minnesota, including Lynn Tanner, PT, MPT, collaborate with staff at other hospitals to do research designed to improve physical functional outcomes.
-They investigate issues that may arise due to treatment—such as muscle weakness, balance impairment, ankle contractures and neuropathy — a weakness, numbness and/or pain in hands and feet caused by nerve damage, estimated to occur in 80 percent to 90 percent of pediatric patients with cancer.
+Lynn Tanner, PT and Dr. Laura Gilchrist - through Pine Tree’s support - have focused on this cause since 2004.
+Tanner, Dr. Gilchrist and the team at Children’s Minnesota collaborate with staff at other hospitals to do research designed to improve physical functional outcomes.
+They investigate issues that may arise due to treatment—such as muscle weakness, balance impairment, ankle contractures and neuropathy — a weakness, numbness and/or pain in hands and feet caused by nerve damage, estimated to occur in 80-90% of pediatric patients with cancer.

 One focus is determining which changes persist long-term and which are preventable.
 Many families accepted such deficits as “normal” during cancer treatment.
-However, Dr. Gilchrist and her team have uncovered a number of interventions, including embedding physical therapy activity into patients’ treatment plans, to bring fun, engaging activities that help patients lead an active lifestyle with their peers.
-This unique physical therapy program begun at Children’s Minnesota and has now been implemented at many children’s hospitals around the world.
+However, the cancer rehabilitation research team has uncovered a number of interventions, including embedding physical therapy activity into patients’ treatment plans, to bring fun, engaging activities that help patients lead an active lifestyle with their peers.

 News & Resource Links